Assumption of the Risk is No Defense If You Would Get Fired for Not Taking the Risk

 One of the common defenses that insurance companies raise in slip and fall and other premises liability cases in Georgia is the claim that the injured person assumed the risk of the injury.

-The defense is a legal and common sense one, after all who can complain if they knew the risks and took them.
-The following Court of Appeals case takes and interesting fact pattern and asks: "what happens if the person would have been fired if they had not taken the risk?"
+The defense is a legal and common sense one.
+After all, who can complain if they knew the risks and took them?
+The following Court of Appeals case takes an interesting fact pattern and asks: “What happens if the person would have been fired if they had not taken the risk?”
 This is something akin to the necessity shield for prior traverse cases.
 The Court analyzed the facts and found that the firing threat was tantamount being under duress.

 The Georgia Court of Appeals recently revived Travis v.
 Quiktrip Corp., a premises liability action brought against a gas station and its manager by a gasoline tanker driver who was struck by a vehicle while filing the station.